Janggi

-Janggi (including romanizations changgi and jangki), sometimes called Korean chess, is a strategy board game popular on the Korean Peninsula.
+Janggi (Korean: 장기, also romanized as changgi or jangki), sometimes called Korean chess, is a strategy board game popular on the Korean Peninsula.
 The game was derived from xiangqi (Chinese chess), and is very similar to it, including the starting position of some of the pieces, and the 9×10 gameboard, but without the xiangqi "river" dividing the board horizontally in the middle.

 Janggi is played on a board nine lines wide by ten lines long.
 The game is sometimes fast paced due to the jumping cannons and the long-range elephants, but professional games most often last over 150 moves and so are typically slower than those of Western chess.

 In 2009, the first world janggi tournament was held in Harbin, Heilongjiang, China.

 Rules

 Board

 The board is composed of 90 intersections of 9 vertical files and 10 horizontal rows.
 The board has nearly the same layout as that used in xiangqi, except the janggi board has no "river" in the central row.
 The pieces consist of disks marked with identifying characters and are placed on the line intersections (as in the Chinese games xiangqi and Go).
 Janggi pieces are traditionally octagonal in shape, and differ in size according to their rank.
 The sides are Blue (or sometimes Green), which moves first, versus Red.
-Each side has a palace that is 3 lines by 3 lines (9 positions) in the centre of their side of the board against the back edge.
+Each side has a palace that is three lines by three lines (nine positions) in the centre of their side of the board against the back edge.
 The palace contains four diagonal lines extending outwards from the centre, forming an "X" shape.

+The spacing between vertical lines is slightly wider than the spacing between horizontal lines.
+Therefore, the space created by the vertical and horizontal lines takes the shape of a slightly wide rectangle.